wp-plugins/buddypress-monster-widget/readme.txt

 Donate link: http://www.redcross.org/
 Tags: buddypress, widget, theme development
 License: GPLv2 or later
-Requires at least: WP 4.1, BuddyPress 2.1.1
+Requires at least: WP 3.9, BuddyPress 2.1.1
-Tested up to: WP/BP trunk
+Tested up to: WP 4.1, BuddyPress 2.1.1
 Stable tag: trunk

 Provides a quick and easy method of adding all BuddyPress core widgets to a sidebar for testing purposes.